loveleen-kaur-sandhu/RandomForestSVMGBT/README.md

 ## Overview

-This project applies various classification methods to analyze a stock market dataset and performs feature selection using iterative methods and PCA.
+This project applies various classification methods to analyze a stock market dataset and performs feature selection using different iterative methods and PCA.

 ## Key Components